 Why does pooling happen?

-What are symptoms patients experience due to pooling, which pushes excess adrenaline?
+What are symptoms patients experience due to pooling, which pushes excess adrenaline as one raises a T3-containing medication?

-They are individual.
-But the most common symptoms are heart palpitations or a rising heartrate.
-Some people notice nothing.
-Some notice increased hypothyroid symptoms, which can include fatigue, depression, etc. Others notice hyper-like symptoms such as anxiety, panicky feeling, jittery, shakiness, heart palps, higher heartrate, higher blood pressure, etc.
+At first, pooling may not be recognized.
+But eventually, we can first note a very high free T3 or above range.
+As we raise, the most common symptoms are heart palpitations, a rising heartrate, and in some, anxiety.
+Some notice increased hypothyroid symptoms, which can include fatigue, depression, etc. Others notice the “hyper-like” symptoms such as anxiety, panicky feeling, jittery, shakiness, heart palps, higher heartrate, higher blood pressure, etc. More in the STTM 1 book with the blue gray cover.

-When you get your lab results back, compare them to the information on the lab values page.
-The latter is based on where patients fall who don’t have a problem.
+When you get your lab results back, compare them to the information on the lab values page or the Odds and Ends chapter in the STTM 1 book with the blue gray cover.
+Also see the results for aldosterone.
 This may be information you’ll have to teach an open-minded medical professional.
+You will also need aldosterone tested via blood.

-Do pooling and a high Reverse T3 come together?
+Are pooling and a high Reverse T3 the same thing?

 If I have no symptoms of pooling, yet it’s very clear with labs, do I not have a problem?

-Patients still see a problem and need to treat the pooling, we’ve discovered, which is usually always about a cortisol issue.
+Patients still see a problem and need to treat the pooling, we’ve discovered, which is usually always about a cortisol issue or low aldosterone.

 In the meantime…

-c) We learned the HARD way to never, never start on cortisol treatment if we pooling.
+We learned the HARD way to never start on cortisol treatment if we pooling, as it will cause that high level of T3 to RUSH into the cells like a son-of-a-gun and give horrible hyper..
 We learned we have to lower that high FT3 before starting on cortisol for any low cortisol issue as discovered via the saliva test.
 Again, Chapter 6 in this book.
-Starting on cortisol for low cortisol will cause that high level of T3 to RUSH into the cells like a son-of-a-gun and give horrible hyper.

-d) For those who go down on their T3 containing thyroid meds to lower symptoms of pooling due to a cortisol problem…patients have reported doing down by half or more, allowing the pooled T3 to fall, and which can happen within a week if lowered enough.
+For those who go down on their T3 containing thyroid meds to lower symptoms of pooling due to a cortisol problem…patients have reported going down by half or more, allowing the pooled T3 to fall, and which can happen within a week if lowered enough.
 Some are able to go back up in teensy amounts as long as pooling doesn’t start again.
-Treated the cortisol problem is then paramount, patients report learning.
-If symptoms of hypo return, patients may add smaller increments of T3.
-But it’s important to remember that your T3 will pool again if you haven’t treated the reasons for it, which is about a cortisol problem, so judicious use of the added T3 is important.

-We’ve learned how very important it is, before raising a working NDT or T3, to see where our adrenals stand using this: https://stopthethyroidmadness.com/adrenal-info.
-We use saliva cortisol testing, and compare the results to the Lab Values page, then treating if we see a problem.
-Treatment of a cortisol problem is completely explained in chapters 5 and ESPECIALLY chapter 6 of the updated revision STTM book.
+Treatment of a cortisol problem is completely explained in chapters 5 and ESPECIALLY chapter 6 of the updated revision STTM book—–>.
 Teach your doctor.

 This research explains the “altered interaction between T3 and cell receptors: https://pubmed.ncbi.nlm.nih.gov/3108000/